Yandex Cloud

 SolutionSolution

-By default, storage classes that are based on network disks are delivered with the cluster, and they do not support multiple access mode.
-We provide more details about this in our documentation.
+By default, storage classes that are based on network disks come with the cluster, and they do not support multiple access mode.
+We provide more details about it in this Managed Service for Kubernetes guide.
 This is a limitation of our driver.
 You cannot use it for multiple access, even if you create your own storage class based on it.

 If you need to use ReadWriteMany, we recommend using CSI for our object storage because the volumes based on it support this access mode: